-It’s this secret life that I discovered years into counseling couples and it’s something I want to share with you so that you can help someone you may know as well.
+It’s this life that I discovered years into counseling couples and it’s something I want to share with you so that you can help someone you may know as well.
 The name of this secret is Intimacy Anorexia.
 Intimacy Anorexia only shows up inside of a marriage or long term committed relationship.
 To everyone else, this person looks and acts very normal, even engaging.
 However, when they go home they are disconnected and even avoidant of any real intimacy with their spouse or partner.
 They prefer a book, television, their cell phone, work, computer, almost anything else that helps them avoid connecting with their spouse.

 A spouse of an Intimacy Anorexic feels unwanted, unnoticed, hurt, resentful, and angry.
 They have to beg to be loved, heard, seen or touched.
 In public, their spouse pretends to be affectionate and caring but at home he or she rarely praises or touches their spouse.
 Sounds crazy, right?